Prashant002-1/Moodie/docs/emotion-detection.md

 # Emotion Detection System

 ## Overview
-The EmotionFlix emotion detection system uses face-api.js to analyze facial expressions from webcam photos and provides manual input as a fallback option.
+The EmotionFlix emotion detection system analyzes facial expressions from webcam photos and provides manual input as a fallback option.

 ## Features